openhab/openhab-docs/_addons_bindings/zwave/doc/leviton/vrcs4m0_0_0.md

 First (top) button on controller
 On off control of associated scene or zone.

-This group supports 32 nodes.
+Association group 1 supports 32 nodes.

 ### Group 2: Button 2

 Second button on controller
 On off control of associated scene or zone.

-This group supports 32 nodes.
+Association group 2 supports 32 nodes.

 ### Group 3: Button 3

 Third button on controller
 On off control of associated scene or zone.

-This group supports 32 nodes.
+Association group 3 supports 32 nodes.

 ### Group 4: Button 4

 Fourth button on controller
 On off control of associated scene or zone.

-This group supports 32 nodes.
+Association group 4 supports 32 nodes.

 ## Technical Information